County Route 8 (Nassau County, New York): Northern segment (Shelter Rock Road)

 From the intersection with Herricks Road, Searingtown Road (CR 101), and Shelter Rock Road, Nassau County Route 8 follows Shelter Rock Road west and north through Herricks, passing Herricks High School and forming the border between Herricks and unincorporated Manhasset Hills, as well as some of the Herricks–North Hills village border.
 It continues north to I.U.
 Willets Road, entering completely into the Incorporated Village of North Hills.
 Continuing north, Shelter Rock Road crosses over the Northern State Parkway and then the Long Island Expressway (Interstate 495).
 It then continues north through North Hills and then straddling the North Hills–Manhasset border, passing the historic Shelter Rock (for which the road is named), and ending just over the North Hills–Manhasset border at Northern Boulevard (NY 25A).
 Additionally, when in use, the Long Island Motor Parkway crossed Shelter Rock Road.

 In the early 1960s, Shelter Rock Road's alignment was straightened and modernized through its northern stretch; remaining portions of the old alignment are now known as Old Shelter Rock Road.

+CR 8's former route shield; all Nassau County routes have been unsigned since the 1970s.